Internet-nationalism: Background

-Cyber-war

-Cyber-nationalism is part of the governmental policy.
-Governments use the internet as a part of propaganda to mobilize people.
-The Internet has certain advantage to encourage and improve nationalism.
-It catches more awareness than traditional media such as Newspapers and Television.
-Moreover, Internet makes it easier to organize activities.

 By country

 China

 In China, cyber-nationalism is very active.
 Chinese nationalists and the Chinese communist party use the Internet resources available to them (considering that the Internet is restricted in China by censorship and the Great Firewall) to organize online and recruit further supporters.
 The isolationist view and xenophobic tendency are also consistently ridiculed in this aspect of Chinese cyber nationalism.

 Other Chinese nationalists use the Internet to hack, spam, and otherwise influence the technological infrastructure of nations the nationalists consider anti-China, primarily members of the European Union, the United States and Japan.
 Many Western observers, as well as Chinese dissidents, believe that cyber-nationalist and hacking efforts are aided or organized by the Chinese government.
 However, there are individuals and organizations who voluntarily carry out their own cyber initiatives to defend their country.
 In 2016, Little Pink, an organization composed of young digital nationalists, attacked the social media account of Chou Tzu-yu after the Taiwanese pop singer waved Taiwan's flag on a television show.

 A number of the cyber nationalist activities are said to be reactive or event-driven and forced by actors or instances when China's national interests are damaged.
 For instance, there is an increase in anti-American cyber nationalistic movement every time the U.S. elevated its threat level against China.
 These movements often include cyber attacks such as the case of the China Eagle Club, a hacker organization that carried out the so-called Taiwan Blitz designed to combat Chen Shui-bian's ascent to power.